 Jewelry Trademarks: Everything You Need to Know

 Jewelry trademarks help protect the names, logos, or initials of jewelry manufacturers, importers, wholesalers, or retailers.
-They're registered with the United States Patent Office, also called the USPTO, or a similar organization in another country.
+They're registered with the United States Patent Office (USPTO), or a similar organization in another country.

-Makers' marks are unregistered trademarks.
+A maker's mark is an unregistered trademark.
 Both types of trademarks have been used on fine and costume jewelry for hundreds of years.
 Some companies have changed their marks since their founding, and the law on jewelry trademarks varies in different countries.
 A trademark or maker's mark is like a signature, letting customers know who made a piece of jewelry.
-Keep reading for more information on jewelry trademarks.

 Finding Marks on Jewelry

-Used jewelry is a big seller for many jewelers and other small businesses, and trademarks and makers' marks help them establish its value.
+Used jewelry is a big seller for many jewelers and other small businesses, and trademarks and maker's marks help them establish value.
 Stamps often specify the metals used to make the jewelry along with the manufacturer.
-Fine jewelry is usually made from precious metals and gemstones while costume jewelry is constructed from a base metal like stainless steel that's coated with gold or silver.
+Fine jewelry is usually made from precious metals and gemstones while costume jewelry is constructed from a base metal, like stainless steel, that's coated with gold or silver.
 It's set with imitation gems like cubic zirconia or semiprecious stones like hematite or quartz.

 - A purity mark

 - A town mark

 A date letter tells people where and when an item was made.
 Jewelry that was assayed in a country with more than one trademark or patent office has a town mark to indicate the office of assay.
 In some European countries, jewelry manufacturers must include purity and makers' marks on all silver or gold jewelry.
 The United States doesn't require marks on jewelry, but any marks that manufacturers add are protected by trademark laws.